NOURISH

 Migraine Attack Instant Chai Latte

 If you’re someone who is helped by caffeine for a migraine attack, you’ll love this cozy Chai Tea Latte.
-With anti-inflammatory spices of ginger and cinnamon, this instant recipe can be made in the microwave for a quick drink.

 -